WilliamKulha/tarot/README.md

 ## Planned Future Features

 _Adding additional spreads_\
-_Responsive design for proper display on desktop computers_
+_Responsive design for proper display on desktop computers_\
+_Adding sw-precache and gulp to make the site run as a progressive web app._

 ## Known Bugs